 Bring a little sunshine into your life with these bright and happy two-ingredient pizza flavored cheese crisps.

 This crunchy, salty, and spicy no-mayo Thai-Mexican coleslaw is an excellent companion to Sonoran style dishes is inspired by Som Tum (green papaya salad).

 Festive enough for New Year’s Eve, this pretty appetizer only takes about 5 minutes to make.
 Bacon infused caviar adds a unique smokiness that will intrigue your guests and is fairly inexpensive, but any decent quality caviar will do.
 The one-ingredient parmesan crisps are a savory, no-carb alternative to blini.

-Creamy nacho cheese, avocado, pickled jalapeños, black beans and crunchy tortilla chips layered inside sweet bell peppers.
+Sweet bell peppers stuffed with creamy nacho cheese, avocado, pickled jalapeños, black beans and crunchy tortilla chips.

 Chiltepin salsa is an all-purpose salsa that can be used for dipping, for seasoning, and as a taco sauce.
 A little goes a long way, so if you prefer a milder salsa, cut the amount of chiles down by a half or a third.
 This recipe is from the Taste of Tucson cookbook by Jackie Alpers.

 Teresa Matias told me that to help satisfy her children’s cries for burgers when buns weren’t handy, she would fold a hamburger patty into a tortilla and fry it.
 Topped with cheese, lettuce, and tomato, it later became a regular menu item at her restaurant, Teresa’s Mosaic Cafe.

 Apparently, a lot of moms had the same experience, because the beef patty taco has been standard restaurant fare around southern Arizona since at least the mid-1970s.